jebaekk/Lithology_Classifier/README.md

 Only test data is available due to the project data security.

-This workflow is tested with Sklearn and Keras (CPU).
+This workflow is tested with Python 3.8, Sklearn, and Keras.